BradleyC/QuestNFT/README.md

 ## Game Masters

+There is a `GameMaster` role within a QuestNFT contract.
 Game masters are responsible for adding new quests.

 Only the owner of the contract can add and remove game masters.

 ## Quests